percianancy12/Brain-Tasks-App-V2/README.md

 - Kubernetes service maps **port 80 → container port 3000**.
 - `appspec.yaml` is not required unless using **CodeDeploy lifecycle hooks**.

-Would you like me to also add a **diagram** (architecture flow: Developer → ECR → EKS → LoadBalancer → User) to visually explain the deployment pipeline?
-That would make the README even more recruiter/demo-friendly.